Positive perceptions of six senior members of the Royal Family—including King Charles III—are lower now than in September 2022.

 Vancouver, BC [March 15, 2023] – The proportion of Canadians who would like to maintain a form of government with a monarch has fallen to the lowest level recorded in 14 years, a new Research Co. poll has found.

-In the online survey of a representative provincial sample, 51% of British Columbians say they have worried “frequently” or “occasionally” over the past couple of months about having their personal information stolen over the Internet, down two points since a similar Research Co. poll conducted in May 2021.
+In the online survey of a representative national sample, only 19% of Canadians say they would prefer for Canada to remain a monarchy, down 12 points since a similar Research Co. poll conducted in September 2022.

-Methodology: Results are based on an online study conducted from April 25 to April 27, 2022, among 800 adults in British Columbia.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
-The margin of error – which measures sample variability – is +/- 3.5 percentage points, nineteen times out of twenty.
+Methodology: Results are based on an online study conducted from March 3 to March 5, 2023, among 1,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region.
+The margin of error – which measures sample variability – is +/- 3.1 percentage points, 19 times out of 20.